bengrunfeld/study-notes/python.md

-##4.4 break and continue Statements, and else
+##4.4 `break` and `continue` Statements, and else

-Clauses on Loops The break statement, like in C, breaks out of the smallest enclosing for or while loop.
+The break statement, like in C, breaks out of the smallest enclosing for or while loop.

 Loop statements may have an else clause; it is executed when the loop terminates through exhaustion of the list.

-a try statement’s else clause runs when no exception occurs, and a loop’s else clause runs when no break occurs.
+A `try` statement’s else clause runs when no exception occurs, and a loop’s else clause runs when no break occurs.
 E.g.

 	#! /usr/bin/python
 	names = ['b', 'e', 'n', 'n', 'y']